Ashkeelun/GitHealth/README.md

 ---
 ##System Description

-This system is intended to be an expantion, or extention of https://github.com/OSSHealth/ghdata.
+This system is intended to be an expansion, or extention of https://github.com/OSSHealth/ghdata.
 This repository looks to identify and evaluate how to acquire a repo's health and sustainability related metrics, inline with the direction of GHData.
 This system will be extending upon the data model and schema being used by GHData as needed.

 ---
 ## Health Metrics